Covid-19 for walkers 25-Sep

 - At Bridge Cottage turn left into Bell Walk shopping precinct.
-Bear half right across a car park, go past a bus station and the Uckfield Club on your right, and turn left at the roundabout on the B2102, signposted ‘out of town’.
+Bear half right across a car park, go past a bus station and the Uckfield Club on your right, still bearing right, and turn left at the roundabout on the B2102, signposted ‘out of town’.

-- In 900m, at Batchelor Way, shortly before a T-junction, cross the B2102, turn right and in 130m turn left at the roundabout on to the A22, immediately crossing it and turning left.
+- Cross the main road, turn right and in 130m turn left at the roundabout on to the A22, immediately crossing it and turning left.

-- In 150m cross a stile to go through a wooded area and over a wooden footbridge into the next field where you follow its left-hand edge.
+- In 150m cross a stile to go through a wooded area and over a wooden footbridge into the next field to follow a fenced path along its left-hand edge.
 Over to the left can be seen the embankment of the never completed Ouse Valley Railway.

-- In 80m go over the stile ahead next to a metal fieldgate and bear slightly right (direction 140°) across a field to cross a stile on the far side.
+- In 80m go through a gap ahead and bear very slightly right (direction 140°) across a field to cross a stile on the far side.

 - In 110m exit the wood over a stile, turn right and in 20m cross a stile on the left to go half-right up a field (direction 130°), aiming for the right-hand edge of a small copse.
-Leave the field through a metal fieldgate hidden behind the copse, 60m before the field corner, and turn right on a lane for 400m.
+Leave the field through a metal fieldgate hidden behind the copse, 60m before the field corner, and turn right on a lane.

 - Just past a disused metal kissing-gate, go through a gap on the right into the next field and turn left.
 In 110m go through a metal fieldgate, then in 180m cross a metal stile and go ahead up a farm track towards the buildings of Tile Barn Farm.

-- Immediately before some large farm buildings ahead (with a disused wooden stile on the right) turn right along a wide stony track.
+- Immediately before some large farm buildings ahead turn right along a wide stony track.
 [New fencing and gates across this track were being installed in Sept 2020] Pass through or over whatever gate/stile you find, and as the track turns left, turn right on a footpath into a wooded area.
 In 30m go through a tall wooden gate and turn left along a gravel drive to reach a road.

-- Turn right on the road and 30m past Isfield Village Hall, turn left through a gap in the hedge to cross a small field to the far corner.
+- Turn right on the road and 30m past Isfield Village Hall, turn left through a gap in the hedge to cross a small field to a kissing-gate in the far corner.

-- Follow a fenced path and pass through a metal kissing-gate to go along the edge of a field, turning left at a fence corner.
+- Go along the edge of a field, turning left at a fence corner.
 At the far end, cross a stile and turn right along a stony track (bridleway).

 - Follow the track past a duckpond to the left, ignore a bend to the left and carry straight on.

-- Just before reaching a bridge over the River Ouse, cross a stile on the left to join the Ouse Valley Way and follow the river bank for 1.8km till you come to the Anchor Inn on the other side of the river, which you cross at this point by a footbridge.
+- Just before reaching a bridge over the River Ouse, cross a stile on the left to join the Ouse Valley Way and follow the river bank for 1.8km till you come to the Anchor Inn on the other side of the river, which you cross at this point on a concrete bridge.

-- On coming out of the pub, stay on that side of the river and follow the Ouse Valley Way sign southwards beside the river, with fine views of the South Downs to the left.
+- On coming out of the pub, stay on that side of the river and go through the carpark opposite to pass through a kissing-gate beside a weir. with fine views of the South Downs to the left.

-- Go through two gates and along a farm track.
-In 80m, just past a disused barn, turn left past a gate and go over a concrete bridge to turn right on the other side.
+- Go through two gates and pass an old pill box.
+Just after passing a converted barn on the left, turn left past a gate and go over a concrete bridge to turn right on the other side of the river.

-- The path presently goes over a footbridge across another branch of the river and continues alongside the river past a large reservoir up to the left.
+- In 450m go over a footbridge across another branch of the river and continue alongside the river past a large reservoir up to the left.
 In 800m cross another footbridge and soon go up steps and through a squeeze stile to come out on a lane.
 To the right can be seen the sluices and river pools of Barcombe Mills.
 Here you have two options.

-- To continue along the Ouse Valley Way to Lewes, go to Option B: Alternative Route from Barcombe to Lewes along the Sussex Ouse Valley Way, at the end of the Main Walk directions.
+- To continue along the Ouse Valley Way to Lewes, go to Alternative Route from Barcombe to Lewes along the Sussex Ouse Valley Way, at the end of the Main Walk directions.

-- To continue on the main route, turn left on the lane and, just before it joins a road, fork left on a footpath to cross a car park and in 40m, go through two swing gates to cross a large field just to the right of a small copse.
+- To continue on the main route, turn left on the lane and, just before it joins a road, fork left on a footpath to cross a car park and in 40m, go through a gap in the hedge to cross a large field just to the right of a small copse.

-- Leave the field through a rusty swing gate, continue along a tarmac drive towards a pumping station and just before its antrance gates bear right to go along the left-hand edge of a field.
-Keep the pumping station enclosure to the left, and as it bends left, turn right beside a wooden pylon pole, ignoring a metal fieldgate ahead.
+- Leave the field beside a disused gate, continue along a tarmac drive towards a pumping station and just before its antrance gates bear right to go along the left-hand edge of a field.
+Keep the pumping station enclosure to the left and in 250m turn right towards a wooden pylon pole, with a short hedge to the left.

 - Go past a trig point and through a wooden fieldgate.
 Ignore a new permissive path off to the left and continue towards a small wood, with a fence on your right; along the way you pass a dew pond on your left.

-- Go through an area cleared of trees (with the wood on your left) to join a wider track to then cross a stile.
-Follow this potentially muddy path for 200m between hedges to go past a house on the right to continue on a tarmac lane towards Little Norlington.
-In 250 m at a T-junction you have two options:
+- Go through a lightly wooded area (with the fenced wood on your left) to join a wider track and cross a cross a stile.
+Follow this potentially muddy path for 200m between hedges to go past a house on the right and continue on a tarmac lane towards Little Norlington.

-- To continue on the Main Walk, turn right onto the quiet country lane.
+- At a T-junction in 250m turn right onto a quiet country lane.
 Follow this for 600m, eventually passing Norlington Gate Farm.
 30m after the lane crosses a stream, turn left onto a short grassy track between a copse and a hedge.